sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 - Read extensively.
 Read every piece of publicly available information about a company.
 The more you know, the better you can estimate its growth.
 Reading more reduces your risk.
 - Avoid borrowed conviction.
 Don’t follow social media blindly.
 What would you do if the stock they recommended (and you bought) falls 50% and the person stops posting about it?
 Do you know if you should sell, buy more, or what to do on your own?
 - Avoid buying with borrowed money.
 Very risky
 - Accept missed opportunities.
 Sometimes you miss the boat.
 Accept it, think “good for those who bought,” and move on.
 Hindsight bias is real.
-Don’t FOMO like this blind post: https://www.teamblind.com/post/Life-savings-gone-UJNTuPT8?utm_source=share&utm_medium=normal&from=share_link
+Don’t FOMO
-- No no-brainer investments.
+- There is no, no-brainer investments.
 Picking a “too big to fail” company is not the answer.
 Profit growth is all that matters.
 For example, Intel has been too big/important to fail since the 2000s, but their profit hasn’t grown much, hence their stock price hasn’t grown much.
 If profit remains stagnant or even if growth reduces a bit, people might panic sell, reducing the multiple.
-A great example is PayPal.
+A great example is PayPal stock.
-- Every purchase has an opposite view.
+- In every transaction other person has an opposite view.
 For every share you buy, someone is selling.
 Control fear and greed, and use an objective mindset.
-- Stock down 50% doesn’t mean it’s a good buy.
-Maybe the stock was overvalued before, or earnings dropped, or future income is expected to grow less or shrink.
-If a stock went up 60% in one year, does that mean it’s overvalued?
-Consider future growth expectations and past valuations (cheap or costly).
+- If a stock is down 50%, it doesn’t necessarily mean it’s a good buy.
+The stock might have been overvalued before, earnings could have dropped, or future income might be expected to grow less or even shrink.
+Conversely, if a stock went up 50% in one year, it doesn’t automatically mean it’s overvalued.
+You need to consider future growth expectations and past valuations.
-- Stock up 200% since you bought.
-Does that mean you were correct?
-No. What matters most over the long term is the company’s revenue growth.
-Short-term price action, even over five years, means nothing.
 - more points hidden under this toggle
     - Absolutely don’t buy pre-revenue companies, biomedical, airline, or even sports apparel companies.
 Don’t fall for the “next big thing” businesses.
     - Don’t do intraday trading.
 Stay away from using leverage (F&O - call, put, long, short).
 Leverage is the easiest way to lose all your money faster.
     - Don’t follow stock prices; follow the net income of the stock, or better yet, follow free cash flow (FCF).
 Market reactions after earnings don’t always mean the earnings were bad.
 Read the quarterly report and form your own opinion.
 Yes, the market can be wrong in the short term.
     - Form your own checklist to help your thought process.
-    - Don’t just trust CEOs’ guidance.
+    - Don’t just trust CEO’s guidance.
 While they can be genuine, a CEO’s job is to market their company as the best in the world.
 You have to read between the lines to understand what’s happening.
 Don’t fully assume analysts’ price targets are correct; that’s often misleading.
 The same goes for anyone in the news predicting doom.
 They can’t say for sure either.
     - Doubt everything, but trust management enough to give them some space.
 Focus on long-term growth rather than short-term fluctuations.
     - Keep learning, keep improving, and keep your emotions in check.
 Tune out the noise.
 Read about biases and behavioral investing flaws.
 Fear, greed, and capital gains taxes will always challenge you.
 Be wary of them.
 Stay calm, not greedy or fearful.
     - Past performance doesn’t indicate future performance, but it generally forms an upper limit.
 If a business has been compounding at 6% a year, for it to become 10%, it needs a strong reason.